mLascurain/SpeedUp/README.md

 ![MenuFolded](https://github.com/user-attachments/assets/ac5322fe-0fb1-4fb1-9046-0b02b955fdc7)

 > [!CAUTION]
-> Not Released Yet

-In order to use the extension you must have nodejs installed...<br>
+> In order to use the extension you must have nodejs installed...

 Clone the repository and run the commands

 ```